WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## canLockBlocks

-Whether or not the user can lock blocks.
+Whether the user can lock blocks.
 Defaults to `true`.